apache/accumulo-website/1.8/examples/index.md

    [regex](regex):       Using MapReduce and Accumulo to find data using regular
                        expressions.

+   [reservations](reservations): Running a reservation system with Conditional Mutations.

+   [rgbalancer](rgbalancer): Spreading out groups of tablets with a Regex Group Balancer.

    [rowhash](rowhash):     Using MapReduce to read a table and write to a new
                        column in the same table.